austral/austral/docs/walkthrough.md

 The extraction pass goes through a combined module and extracts its declarations into the environment.
 The bodies of functions and methods are ignored.

+This is where the correctness of declarations is checked.

 # Typing Pass

 The typing pass is the largest pass by volume: type checking happens here, and